RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Properties of MDT, TC, and ATC estimates

 Unless otherwise mentioned, all of the virtual MRR experiments described below are conducted with {\tt k} = 35 and {\tt q} = 20.
 The setup is similar to that of the Hainan center study, with 6 concentric zones separated by $r_{zone} = 15$ meters.
 Traps are uniformly distributed in each zone, in numbers proportional to their area.
 Specifically, the area of the $j$-th zone, $j \ge 1$, is

 and the number of traps in zone $j$ is given by $nT_j = (A_j/A_1)\, nT_1 = (2j-1)\, nT_1$, where $nT_1$ is an integer at least equal to one.
 Each virtual experiment runs the forward model over a period of 10 days, with $N=10,000$ agents, {\tt p} = 0, and a trap efficiency {\tt s}$_{\tt e} = $ 3\%.
 In the simulations presented here, this means that once an agent reaches the collection region of a trap, there is a 3\% chance of it being caught.
 If not captured but still within the collection region after one random walk step, this chance is given again, until the agent is either captured or moves away from the trap.
 Associated recapture ratios are recorded and used to estimate $D_{TC}$ by finding the value of $D$ that simultaneously optimizes $Q_{tot}$ for all of the zones (see Equation \eqref{eq:Q_tot_model} of the main text).
 Since the number of traps is proportional to the area of each zone, $D_{TC} = D_{ATC}$ in the present situation.
-We create 100 different sets of random trap locations over which forward simulations are run.
-For each of these simulations, we report the average value of $D_{TC}$ as well as its maximum and minimum.
+We create 100 different sets of random trap locations over which forward simulations are run and we report the average value of $D_{TC}$ as well as its maximum and minimum.
+This experiment is repeated for different trap densities, or equivalently values of $nT_1$, the number of traps in zone 1 (horizontal axis of Figures \ref{fig:DTC_randomization} and \ref{fig:DTC_randomization_large_k_hourly}).

 The left panel of Figure \ref{fig:DTC_randomization} shows that the average value of $D_{TC}$ (large dots) is robust to changes in trap density, as long as the number of traps in each zone is proportional to its surface area.
 However, there is wider variation around the average of $D_{TC}$ (the crosses represent the minimum and maximum estimates over 100 sets of trap locations) when fewer traps in total are deployed.
 Although time-corrected estimates of $D$ are, on average, consistent across trap density and location, they still under-estimate the true value of $D$, which corresponds to {\tt k} = 35 and is represented by the horizontal line in Figure \ref{fig:DTC_randomization}.